fifthBro/pcm5-androidauto-connect-fix/README.md

 ```
  ### The Solution

-  This repository provides repair tools for Partition 1008
+  This repository provides repair tool for Partition 1008
   - Replaces "NATIVE_SELECTED" → "DISCLAIMER_ACCEPTED" strings
   - Correctly recalculates and updates CRC32 checksum
   - Ensures device list loads successfully
-  - Compiles from basic C version
+  - Can be compiled  from simple C source code

 ### Features